-Michael Costello is an experienced fertility specialist who is also a renowned expert on Polycystic Ovary Syndrome (PCOS), both in Australia and internationally, and is often asked for his views on PCOS-related matters.
-Michael’s comprehensive knowledge and understanding of the latest research findings across a wide range of fertility issues means he is able to meticulously assess and care for his patients with a highly personalized approach.
+Michael Costello is an experienced fertility specialist who is also a renowned Australian and International expert on Polycystic Ovary Syndrome (PCOS).
+Michael’s comprehensive knowledge and understanding of the latest research findings across a wide range of fertility issues means he is able to meticulously assess and care for his patients with a highly personalised approach.
 Michael is known for his honest and down to earth manner.

-After completing his specialty training in Obstetrics and Gynaecology and obtaining his Fellowship of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG), Michael undertook further sub-speciality training in infertility and reproductive endocrinology at the Royal Hospital for Women in Sydney and overseas at the Jessop University Hospital in Sheffield, England.
-He was subsequently accredited with his sub-specialty Certification in Reproductive Endocrinology and Infertility (CREI) by the RANZCOG.
-Michael has been awarded further academic qualifications including Masters in Reproductive Medicine by the University of Sydney in 2002 and Doctor of Medical Science (DMedSc) by the University of NSW (UNSW) in 2015, with the latter degree being awarded for having made an original and meritorious contribution to medicine which establishes Michael as an authority in the research area of disorders of female reproduction, commanding national and international recognition for his contribution to medical science.
+Michael completed his specialty training in Obstetrics and Gynaecology (O&G) and obtained his Fellowship of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).
+He then undertook further sub-speciality training in infertility and reproductive endocrinology at the Royal Hospital for Women (RHW) in Sydney and Jessop University Hospital in Sheffield, England resulting in his sub-specialty Certification in Reproductive Endocrinology and Infertility (CREI) by the RANZCOG.
+Michael has been awarded further academic qualifications including Masters in Reproductive Medicine (MMed) by the University of Sydney in 2002 and Doctor of Medical Science (DMedSc) by the University of NSW (UNSW) in 2015, with the latter degree being awarded for having made an original and meritorious contribution to medicine which establishes Michael as an authority in the research area of disorders of female reproduction, commanding national and international recognition for his contribution to medical science.